harry-gibson/Temperature-Suitability-Model/TempSuitability_CSharp/Memory_Notes.md

 We don't need to store the daily or 2 hourly temperature estimates in memory: - we only need each once, so there is no advantage in doing so.

-Therefore we run the model for the entire period in one pass!
+Therefore we run the model for the entire period in one pass - memory is no longer a significant issue.